sapir-mardan/portfolio/README.md

 * **Puffin Classifier:** The project emphasizes machine learning, model selection and data visualization to classify puffin species.
 [Link to GitHub Repository.](https://github.com/sapir-mardan/PuffinClassifier)

 ### Genomics:
-* **Pathogen Genomic Analysis Toolkit:** Pipeline designe as an easy-to-use interface, with Python and Bash scripts that integrate seamlessly to run bioinformatics tasks such as creating BLAST database from FASTA files and perform BLAST searches, retrieve information from NCBI database, using various Biopython modules (SeqIO, Entrez, NCBIXML), parse and process BLAST results and save output in a user-friendly format.
+* **Pathogen Genomic Analysis Toolkit:** Pipeline designe as an easy-to-use interface, with Python and Bash scripts that integrate seamlessly to run bioinformatics tasks such as:
+  - Creating BLAST database from FASTA files and perform BLAST searches,
+  - retrieve information from NCBI database, using various Biopython modules (SeqIO, Entrez, NCBIXML), parse and process BLAST results and save output in a user-friendly format.
 [Link to GitHub Repository](https://github.com/sapir-mardan/pathogen-genomic-analysis-toolkit)